Deliciously spied chicken, that cooks in just 15 minutes? Who can say no to simplicity and transcendental flavors?

 The Nutri-score is an indicator intended for understanding nutritional information.
 Recipes or products are classified from A to E according to their food composition to promote (fiber, proteins, fruits, vegetables, legumes, etc.) and foods to limit (energy, saturated fatty acids, sugars, salt, etc.).

-The Eco-score is an indicator representing the environmental impact of food products.
-The recipes or products are classified from A to E. It takes into account several factors on the pollution of air, water, oceans, soil, as well as the impacts on the biosphere.
+The Green-score is an indicator representing the environmental impact of food products.
+The recipes or products are classified from A+ to F. It takes into account several factors on the pollution of air, water, oceans, soil, as well as the impacts on the biosphere.
 These impacts are studied throughout the product life cycle.

 Retrieving reviews...